sfc-gh-boconnor/government_hackathon/README.md

 ![alt text](image-29.png)

+### 3.3 Analysing both local and shared data from a private listing

-So you should now have access to both gas and electricity data.
+So you should now have access to both **gas** and **electricity** data.
 One local and one from a share.

 If you haven't already done so, get the other energy listing data from the private shares.

+> **HINT** You have already done this step before with the initial data share.
+The new Data share will be in the Private Sharing area.

-Go back to the original notebook and this time add a SQL cell.
+- Go back to the original notebook and this time add a **SQL** cell.

 ```sql